 After 20 years in a dead-end job I felt that I couldn’t stay there another second, so I decided to leave.
 While the awesome indescribable relief of simply walking out that door was overwhelming, I worried that I might not be doing what God wanted me to do.
 I was old enough to retire and had “put in my time”, as it were, but the economy was bad and it was scary to lose the paycheck.
 I took all of it to God and asked Him to let me know He was standing by me in this decision.
 I imagined feeling His arms around me and instantly felt calmer.
 Then the blessings (hugs) began.

 Four months later I found that I had become very frugal and was a much better money manager.
 When bills came due, God directed situations that supplied whatever was needed, and He provided unexpected help from various sources and persons.
 Every day now I am aware of and very greatful for the many hugs I receive……………All things work together for the good to those who love God (Romans 8:28)

-Please email me (email@example.com) your experiences with your own hugs from God with your first name/initials and city and I will post them for others to appreciate.
-Your email address will NOT be posted (unless you request it) Thanks, Kat. firstname.lastname@example.org
+Please share your experiences with your own Hugs from God for others to appreciate.
+Thanks, Kat. firstname.lastname@example.org

 Said the robin to the sparrow,